DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 Projects/ planning drafts are auto-saved, see under “Projects” – last edited.
 Management of your plans, editing, revisions, exports – it all starts here.
 You can think of it as a set of documents, simplified.

 Your planning process will be guided by a set of questions that you answer in your plan/ project.
 And when beginning to set up your plan, you can therefore choose between different forms/questionnaires that all will have a defined set of questions that will be used in your planning process.

-Find a description of the core steps below.
-For more detailed descriptions and an instructional video, see the [DSW user guidance](/pages/support_00_start_writing#further-resources).

 ### Choose the right template for your project